Syed Ahmad Barelvi: Jihad movement and Islamic State

 Upon return, Syed Ahmad regarded his immediate enemy to be the Sikh Empire ruled by Ranjit Singh, which was expanding, close to Afghanistan.
 Syed Ahmad intended to establish a strong Islamic state on the North-West Frontier region in the Peshawar valley, as a strategic base for the future invasion of India.
 When the military action began, some Muslim Nawabs (like his former employer Amir Khan) provided funds but did not join Syed Ahmad for jihad.
 Around 8,000 mujahideen (holy warriors) accompanied him, mostly consisting of clergymen and poor people.
 The rulers of Tonk, Gwalior, and Rampur supported Syed Ahmad with British consent because they were dependent on British forces and knew the British would not stop them from aiding an enemy of a nation they would soon be at war with.

 Arriving in Peshawar valley in late 1826, Syed Ahmad and his followers made their base in towns of Hund and Zaida in Swabi District.
-Syed Ahmad called upon the local Pashtun tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Sharia.
-The traditional khans were replaced by Wahhabi-style reformist ulama (Islamic scholars) and a system of Islamic taxes was established to finance the jihad.
+Syed Ahmad called upon the local Pashtun and Hazarewal tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Sharia.
+The traditional khans were replaced by Traditional ulama (Islamic scholars) and a system of Islamic taxes was established to finance the jihad.
 Soon after this evangelist campaign and the establishment of the Sharia system, jihad was declared.
 He sent an ultimatum to Ranjit Singh, demanding:[...] either become a Muslim, pay Jizyah or fight and remember that in case of war, Yaghistan supports the Indians.

-The mujahideen were educated with both theological doctrines and physical training sessions.
-Syed Ahmad organized wrestling, archery training, and shooting competitions.
-The mujahideen also chanted several Islamic anthems.
-One such popular anthem to have survived, known as "Risala Jihad", goes:

-War against the Infidel is incumbent on all Musalmans;